google/material-design-lite/README.md

 # Google Web Starter Kit

-> A starting point for multi-device development
+> A starting point for multi-device web development

 ## Overview

-Web Starter Kit is a starting point for multi-screen web development, encompassing opinionated recommendations on boilerplate and tooling for building an experience that works great across multiple devices.
+[Web Starter Kit](http://developers.google/com/web/starter-kit) is a starting point for multi-screen web development, encompassing opinionated recommendations on boilerplate and tooling for building an experience that works great across multiple devices.

 The project aims to align with the mobile web recommendations made by Google's [Web Fundamentals](http://developers.google.com/web/fundamentals) and includes boilerplate, tooling and best practices that fall in line with how we think multi-screen webapps should be built.

 ## Features